vapor/docs/4.0/docs/authentication.md

 Authorization: Bearer foo
 ```

 Bearer authentication is commonly used for authentication of API endpoints.
-The user typically requests a login endpoint using credentials like a username and password and is given a token.
+The user typically requests a Bearer token by sending credentials like a username and password to a login endpoint.
 This token may last minutes or days depending on the application's needs.

 As long as the token is valid, the user can use it in place of his or her credentials to authenticate against the API.
 If the token becomes invalid, a new one can be generated using the login endpoint.